 Our marketing team's objectives are to build brand leadership globally, drive sales empowerment through lead generation and top-of-funnel pipeline growth, and support customer retention and up-sell through industry insights, thought leadership and analysis of customer data.
-We execute this strategy through frequent publications of industry insight reports, whitepapers, case studies, earned media, participation at industry conferences and frequent engagement with the world's leading brands.
+We execute this strategy

-As of November 1, 2020, we had 122 sales professionals, of which 101 were sales representatives and 21 marketing professionals.
+As of February 1, 2021, we had 126 sales professionals, of which 102 were sales representatives and 24 marketing professionals.
 Our sales and marketing expenses were \$30.5 million and \$26.5 million for the nine months ended September 30, 2020 and the year ended December 31, 2019, respectively.